Housing Inventory Trends 2025 Year-End Recap & 2026 Forecast

 Short-Term (2025-2026): Return to 2019 Levels

-Based on current trends, national active inventory should reach pre-pandemic 2019 levels by late 2025 or early 2026.
+Based on current trends, national active inventory should reach pre-pandemic 2019 levels by mid-2026.

 Medium-Term (2026-2030): Gradual Improvement